 It just wouldn’t be right if we couldn’t mention a way to further make this an even better deal now could we?
 The more traditional miles and points currencies can’t be redeemed here, but this is a fabulous use for Capital One points.
 Specifically for the Capital One® Venture® Rewards Credit Card, Capital One® VentureOne® Rewards Credit Card, or Capital One® Spark® Miles for Business.

 These cards work on a cash back system with a bonus towards buying travel; so, these rail pass purchases can be “erased” if you wanted to use your points when buying from an authorized travel agency.

-In one scenario, if you got the Capital One Venture card or Capital One Spark Miles for Business Rewards card at its current 50,000 point bonus, you could redeem them to get a 14 Day Ordinary Class or 7 Day Green Class pass for free!
+In one scenario, if you had the Capital One Venture card or Capital One Spark Miles for Business Rewards card, and had 50,000 points (miles), you could redeem them to get a 14 Day Ordinary Class or 7 Day Green Class pass for free!
 A 14 Day Green Class pass would only cost you an additional $90 or so out of pocket with the same redemption!

 Planning with a JR Pass

 Now, the 7 day pass will pay off itself with just a round trip from Narita Airport to Osaka, and while these cities are amazing in their own right, there is so much more to explore in this country!

 With a rail pass, it’s very easy to get to far flung parts of the country that many folks don’t know about and in doing so: find the true heart and soul of Japan.
 With that in mind, here are some sample itineraries of places I’ve been to before and how you can maximize your pass usage.

 Sample Itinerary: Traveling to the Sapporo Snow Festival.